l7mp/stunner/README.md

 traffic into the Kubernetes cluster, exposing a public-facing STUN/TURN server that WebRTC clients can connect to.

-STUNner can act as a STUN/TURN server that WebRTC clients can use as a scalable NAT traversal facility (headless model), or it can serve as a fully-fledged ingress gateway for clients to reach a media server deployed behind STUNner (media-plane model).
+STUNner can act as a STUN/TURN server that WebRTC clients and media servers can use as a scalable NAT traversal facility (headless model), or it can serve as a fully-fledged ingress gateway for clients to reach a media server deployed behind STUNner (media-plane model).
 This makes it possible to deploy WebRTC application servers and media servers into ordinary Kubernetes pods, taking advantage of Kubernetes's excellent tooling to manage, scale, monitor and troubleshoot the WebRTC infrastructure like any other cloud-bound workload.

 ![STUNner media-plane deployment architecture](./docs/img/stunner_arch.svg)

 Don't worry about the performance implications of processing all your media through a TURN server:
-STUNner is written in [Go](https://go.dev) so it is extremely fast, it is co-located with your media server pool so you don't pay the round-trip time to a far-away public STUN/TURN server, and STUNner can be easily scaled up if needed, just like any other "normal" Kubernetes service.
+STUNner is written in [Go](https://go.dev) so it is extremely fast, it is co-located with your media server pool so you don't pay the round-trip time to a far-away public STUN/TURN server, and STUNner can be easily scaled up if needed just like any other "normal" Kubernetes service.

 ## Features